hanja-graph/hanja-graph/design/features.md

 have low topological distance from one another tend to have similar meanings.
 This is practically useful for a couple of reasons.

-* Anecdotally, words for which one already has internalized words that share one or more Hanja are much easier to learn than otherwise.
+* Anecdotally, words for which you've already internalized words that share one or more Hanja are much easier to learn than otherwise.
 I've reached the point where I don't even add a word to my flash card deck if I don't recognize at least one of the underlying Hanja roots, because it's such a waste of time to try to memorize it.